andrekef/BMW-F8x-Crankhub-Failure-Analysis/README.md

 * Analysis Script: Python script used for data cleaning, analysis, and visualization.
 * Data Files: The cleaned dataset used for analysis.
 * Final Report: A detailed report summarizing the analysis and findings.
-* Presentation Slides: Slides summarizing the key findings and recommendations.